TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-2.md

 ### Messaging Methodology

-TAP messages should adhere to the [DIDComm-V2 specification](https://identity.foundation/didcomm-messaging/spec/v2.0/) benefiting from it's security, privacy, decentralization and transport independence.
+TAP messages should adhere to the [DIDComm-V2 specification](https://identity.foundation/didcomm-messaging/spec/v2.1/) benefiting from it's security, privacy, decentralization and transport independence.

 The following attributes from DIDComm are used in TAP:

 * `id` - REQUIRED.
 The message id, must be unique to the sender.
 * `type` - REQUIRED.
 A URI that associates the `type` of message being sent in the body.
 A URI that associates the body of a plaintext message with a published and versioned schema.
-Core TAP Messages defined as part of TAIPs SHOULD be defined using an URI in the `http://tap.rsvp/taips/N` namespace.
+Core TAP Messages defined as part of TAIPs SHOULD be defined using an URI in the `https://tap.rsvp/taips/N` namespace.
 * `from` - REQUIRED.
 The DID of the sender
 * `to` - REQUIRED.
 An array containing the DIDs of the recipients
-* `thd` - OPTIONAL.
+* `thid` - OPTIONAL.
 Thread identifier.
 Uniquely identifies the thread that the message belongs to.
 If not included, the id property of the message MUST be treated as the value of the thid.
-* `pthd` - OPTIONAL.
+* `pthid` - OPTIONAL.
 Parent thread identifier.
 If the message is a child of a thread the pthid will uniquely identify which thread is the parent.
 * `body` - REQUIRED.
 The message body, which MUST contain a valid [JSON-LD](https://json-ld.org/) object.
-* `created-time` - REQUIRED.
+* `created_time` - REQUIRED.
 The message id, must be unique to the sender.
-* `expires-time` - OPTIONAL.
+* `expires_time` - OPTIONAL.
 The message id, must be unique to the sender.

 ### Message Signing